 The Implementation Committee consists of nine members, who serve in their personal capacity, objectively and in the best interest of the Convention.
-The Committee is currently composed of the following members: Kari Kinnunen, Johan G. Lammers, Martins Paparinskis, Stephen McCaffrey, Anne Schulte-Wülwer-Leidig, Pedro Cunha Serra, Attila Tanzi, Ivan Zavadsky, Dinara Ziganshina (see short bio below).
+The Committee is currently composed of the following members: Jovanka Ignjatovic, Kari Kinnunen, Stephen McCaffrey, Makane Moïse Mbengue, Martins Paparinskis, Pedro Cunha Serra, Attila Tanzi, Ivan Zavadsky, and Dinara Ziganshina (see short bios below).

 Material and documents